For Faculty & Staff

 Remote Studio Access

 Individuals are able to send files and participate in the fabrication of their design through a remote/in-person partnership between the student and a member of our staff present at the Design Thinking Initiative.
-The student sends their design file, communicate and iteratively make changes, and help guide fabrication.
-The final product is finished at the studio and sent to the individual through on or off-campus mail.
+The student sends their design file, communicates and iteratively makes changes, and helps guide fabrication.
+The final product is finished at the studio and sent to the individual through curbside pick-up, on or off-campus mail.

-A remote introduction to the lasercutter, vinyl cutter, 3D printer, or safety training can help show students the possibilities for remote making available to them at DTI.
-In a remote introduction, Laura will be physically present in the studio, using a webcam to show, over zoom, different methods of fabrication in the studio.
-The introduction will include ways that students can work individually to use the equipment and studio space remotely or in-person.
-Watch a clip of a studio tour for a landscape studies course here.
+An introduction to the lasercutter, vinyl cutter, 3D printer, or safety training can help show students the possibilities for making available to them at DTI.
+The introduction will include ways that students can work individually to use the equipment.
+Schedule your tour with this link..